Outer Strong Blocking Sets: Characterization and Construction of Outer Strong Blocking Sets

 \begin{definition} Let $V$ be an $[n,K]_{q^h/q}$ system.
 The \textbf{linear set} associated to $V$ is a pair $(L_{V},\wt_{V})$, with

 and $\wt_{V}$ -- called the \textbf{weight function} -- defined as

 The \textbf{rank} of $(L_{V},\wt_{V})$ is $\dim_{\Fq}(V)=n$. \end{definition}

 With these notions in mind, we can give a new characterization of outer strong blocking sets, in terms of linear sets.
 The following is a generalization of \cite[Lemma 3.8]{bartoli2022cutting}.
-This will be more clear by reading the result afterwards.
+This will be clearer by reading the result afterwards.